plone/documentation/manage/deploying/testing_tuning/performance/caching.rst

 Here is an example how you can define a cache rules for your custom view class.
 In this example we want to cache our site front page in Varnish, because is is very complex, and wakes up a lot of ZODB objects.
-The front page is programmed using ``five.grok.View`` class, but it could be any kind of view class that Plone understands.
+The front page is programmed using :doc:`BrowserView </develop/plone/views/browserviews>`.

 Our front page is subject to moderate changes as new content comes in, but the changes are not time critical, so we define a one hour timeout for